mainwp/mainwp-child/readme.txt

 = 3.0.2 - 1-22-16 =
 * Fixed: Issue with scheduled BackupWordpress when run from dashboard
 * Fixed: Issue with Heatmap tracker javascript
-* Fixed: Issue where you could not disable the Heatmap Extension tracker js
 * Added: Support for hosts with PHP with disabled mb_regex
 * Tweaked: Code snippet result message